nottherealalanturing/todoable_backend/README.md

-# Healthcare Center
+# CareCloud Center

 > This Ruby on Rails project implements a medical clinic management system.

 It has three types of users:

 - Patient (User)
 - Doctor